 I live in a village on the coast of West Wales with my two dogs.
-I first found the love of using willow when I attended a course with a friend many years ago at Winterbourne Medieval Barn in South Gloucestershire.
+I first found the love of using willow when I attended a course with a friend many years ago at Winterbourne Medieval Barn in South Gloucestershire with teacher Jenny Humphris.
 I made a basket with handle for collecting my chicken’s eggs and I still have that original basket now.
 I really loved this experience and seemed to pick up the weaving technique quickly.
 It gave me a new way to express my creativity.
-As an Occupational Therapist (OT) I already knew that "meaningful activity" can help with a person’s health and wellbeing.
+As a part time Occupational Therapist (OT) I already knew that "meaningful activity" can help with a person’s health and wellbeing and for a work life balance its important to participate in interests away from work .
 There’s the old joke about OT's being basket makers...….. and yes in my case this turned out to be true.

-I find it a pleasure to be able to engage in the ancient craft of willow weaving, From just starting with a pile of willow to creating both beautiful and functional objects
+I find it a pleasure to be able to engage in and teach others in the ancient craft of willow weaving, From just starting with a pile of willow to creating both beautiful and functional objects

 Society today is overloaded with plastic and I find it satisfying to be able to produce sustainable alternative hand made products.